Association for Renaissance Martial Arts: History

 During the ARMA International Event in August, 2009, ARMA Director John Clements introduced to the ARMA membership a new curriculum for the Martial Arts of Renaissance Europe (MARE), referred to within ARMA as the "Rosetta Stone".
-Clements intended this new curriculum as based on "how the historical masters were teaching the art".
+Clements intended this new curriculum to be based on "how the historical masters were teaching the art".

 In September 2010 the ARMA became an official representative for the Martial Arts of Renaissance Europe (MARE) to the World Martial Arts Union (WoMAU).

 Curriculum

 The ARMA aims at a reconstruction of historical techniques, avoiding "borrowings" from living traditions of martial arts or classical fencing.

-Wooden wasters and steel feather swords (Federschwert) are used for basic drilling and technique work, up to and including free-play.
+Wooden wasters and steel feather swords (Federschwert) are used for basic drilling and technique work..
 Padded contact-weapons, along with helmets and appropriate padding, were previously used for more intense free-play, including sparring at full speed and power, though these have fallen out of favor.
 Sharp replica swords are used only for testcutting and to teach students proper edge control and cutting technique.

-The body of training techniques and methods used by the ARMA is referred to as Armatura and includes distance and timing drills, footwork and cutting drills, striking and counter-strike exercises, grappling elements, and flourish drills.

 The ARMA curriculum encompasses a variety of weapons and weapon combinations, armored and unarmored, including longsword, greatsword, single sword (cut & thrust), sword & buckler, sword & dagger, Messer, rapier, rapier & dagger, single dagger, polearm, and short staff.
 Kampfringen, a historical system of unarmed combat, is also taught, both as it relates to fighting with weapons and as a separate discipline.

 Organization

 Associate Members and Study Groups

 Upon joining the ARMA, new members receive learning material.
 Lone members are Associates and three or four members who work together locally may apply to form official Study Groups.
-Non-members are allowed limited practice with members and Study Groups, but are encouraged to join the organization.
+Non-members are allowed limited practice with members and Study Groups but are encouraged to join the organization.

-In addition, regional Study Days, member Workshop events, and National Training Program Seminars are frequently held, and members in a given area will probably have the opportunity to attend at least one annually.
-Larger international gatherings are held less frequently.
-In both cases, senior students and expert instructors are invited to present classes, lectures, and National Training Program seminars to attendees.
+In addition, regional Study Days, member Workshop events, and National Training Program Seminars are frequently held, and members in a given area may have the opportunity to attend at least one annually.
+Senior students and expert instructors are invited to present classes, lectures, and seminars to attendees.
 ARMA members are given priority in these events, and non-members may be prohibited from participating in certain Workshops.
 However, one- and two-day "open workshops" are offered in which non-member may attend.

 Outside the USA, there are Study Groups in Poland, Mexico, and Greece.

-ARMA's forum is also an important means of community discussion within the organization, and currently contains over one thousand registered users.